libbyshoop/database-book/_sources/13MatchJoin/07SameBase_1_1_M_M.rst

 Exercise
 ~~~~~~~~

 This exercise is a bit trickier and is trying to help you develop further mastery.
 It is understandable and reasonable if it seems harder and takes a bit more time to think it through.
-Pull out your copy of :download:`the Small Creature Database Schema<smallCreatureDB_LDS.pdf>` to inspire you.
+Pull out your copy of :download:`the Small Creature Database Schema<../img/smallCreatureDB_LDS.pdf>` to inspire you.

 I always am referring to a database's schema to look for the shapes that lead to particular types of queries.
 Note how the query example on this page is related to the chicken-feet in shape from Creature to Aspiration to Skill on the schema, and the result from the previous page was about the Creature-Skill pair that can be made from the chicken feet in shape between Creature, Town, and Skill.
 With this in mind, try this: